Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

+* Compatible with Lightstreamer SDK for .NET Adapters version 1.9 or newer.
-- Compatible with Lightstreamer .NET Adapter SDK version 1.7 to 1.8.
+- For a version of this example compatible with Lightstreamer SDK for .NET Adapters 1.7, please refer to [this tag](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-dotnet/tree/for_Lightstreamer_5.1).

 ## Final Notes
 For more information, please [visit our website](http://www.lightstreamer.com/) and [post to our support forums](http://forums.lightstreamer.com) any feedback or question you might have.
 Thanks!